HOME

 EPCA projects underway

-we sponsored a very successful expedition in May 2024, bringing together expert underwater photographers and marine scientists from EPCA, Lewis & Clark University, and the Charles Darwin Foundation.
+We sponsored a very successful expedition in May 2024, bringing together expert underwater photographers and marine scientists from EPCA, Lewis & Clark University, and the Charles Darwin Foundation in Galapagos.
 We photographed intensively, obtaining more than 5,000 underwater photographs documenting many species and life stages for the first time.
-We also collected samples for DNA barcoding, to help identify species, and, in particular, to complete an inventory and DNA barcode database of the fish fauna of the Galápagos, focusing on the rare, undescribed, and poorly known species that are key to a complete understanding of the Galápagos marine ecosystem
+We also collected samples for DNA barcoding, to help identify species, and, in particular, to complete the inventory and DNA-barcode database of the fish fauna of the Galápagos, focusing on the rare, undescribed, and poorly known species that are key to a complete understanding of the Galápagos marine ecosystem.

 learn more about the project, the people, and how you can help